Death of Thomas Kelly: Incident

 On 7 July 2012, Kelly was on a night out with his girlfriend and another female companion.
 At 10:03 pm, the group passed the Mercure Hotel when a drunken Kieran Loveridge stepped out and punched the head of Kelly as he spoke on a mobile phone.

-Loveridge struck Kelly near the nose area, which forced him to fall backwards and collide with the pavement, knocking him unconscious.
+Loveridge struck Kelly near the nose area, which caused him to fall backwards and collide with the pavement, knocking him unconscious.
 The two young men were unknown to one another, and the attack was unprovoked and random.
 The impact of the concrete on Kelly's skull inflicted a fatal fracture and subsequent brain trauma.
 Immediately following the assault, Kelly became limp and comatose as a pool of blood formed around him.

 Shortly after the incident, a witness observed Loveridge fleeing in the direction of the Victoria Street and Darlinghurst intersection.
 A second witness stated that Loveridge appeared "angry and possibly intoxicated".

 At about 10:10 pm, paramedics responded to a call that a young male had been punched and was now unresponsive on Victoria Street in Sydney.
-They arrived on the scene seven minutes after the attack occurred, with one paramedic describing Kelly's condition as ‘’severe and life threatening’’.
+They arrived on the scene seven minutes after the attack occurred, with one paramedic describing Kelly's condition as "severe and life threatening".
 He was fixed with a spinal collar and transferred to a stretcher before being taken to St. Vincent's Hospital by ambulance at 10:33 pm.
 Hospital staff intubated and ventilated the heavily unconscious Kelly, where he then underwent emergency surgery after a cranial scan uncovered acute hemorrhaging and a severe skull fracture.
 Kelly was placed in the Intensive Care Unit for two days until his family consented to switching off his life support.